donand/donand.github.io/_posts/2020-10-21-Work-Translated.md

 I am writing this post to show some results of the work I'm doing at Translated.
 Translated is a translation company based in Rome, Italy.<br>

 Here I'm working on Text to Speech.
-I'm doing applied research and the goal is to generate very natural speech in different laguages, with the ability to control the style of the generated speech.
-The concept of the style of speech is not easy to define, it's the combination of a lot of different aspects like prosody, emphasis, speaking rate, pitch, etc.<br>
+I'm doing applied research and the goal is to generate very natural speech in different laguages, with the ability to control the style of the generated speech.<br>
+The concept of style of speech is not easy to define, it's the combination of a lot of different aspects like prosody, emphasis, speaking rate, pitch, etc.<br>
-For this reason, it's very hard to manually define what the style is, and then the methods that require handcrafted features in order to define the style don't work.
+For this reason, it's very hard to manually define what the style is, so the methods that use handcrafted features in order to define the style don't work.

 # Results